How much do stockbrokers make? Where do they get their money? The answers could have implications for your investments!

 Unless you have a huge amount of money invested in the market and you're making your own trades, you probably use a stock broker—hopefully a discount broker.
 Why does that matter?
-Because the incentives of how a traditional broker makes money might work against your own interests.
+Because the incentives in place for a traditional broker might work against your own interests.